sassoftware/python-sasctl/src/sasctl/pzmm/README.md

-# PZMM Module
+# pzmm Module

 ## Overview

-The goal of the PZMM (Python Zip Model Management) module is to enable users of SAS Model Manager on SAS Viya and SAS Open Model Manager to zip through the process of importing Python models into the common model repository.
+The goal of the pzmm (Python Zip Model Management) module is to enable users of SAS Model Manager on SAS Viya and SAS Open Model Manager to zip through the process of importing Python models into the common model repository.
 In order to facilitate model imports, the module allows the user to complete the following tasks:

 * Writes JSON files to read in the model information, which includes the following files:
   * `fileMetadata.json` specifies the file roles for the names of the input and output variables files, the Python score code file, and the Python pickle file